koireader/docs/source/index.html.md

 ``` -->

-> Make sure to enter a valid image path and replace <code>APIKEY</code> with your API key .

 Authenticate your account by including your API key in API requests.
 You can generate or change your API key using the <a href='https://dev.koireader.com' target='_blank'>Dashboard</a>.
 Your API key carries many privileges, so be sure to keep them secure!
 Do not share your API key in publicly accessible areas such as GitHub, client-side code, and so forth.